RachidBoubekeur-dev/HRnet/README.md

 ✔️ Programming in JavaScript with functional programming.

-✔️ Refondre une application pour réduire la dette technique.
+✔️ Redesign an application to reduce technical debt.

 ## 3. Project